 - Blog posts answering customer questions

-A Houston roofer who publishes articles about recognizing storm damage, understanding roofing materials, and maintaining your roof demonstrates expertise before ever speaking with you.
+A Houston roofer publishing articles about storm damage, roofing materials, and maintenance proves they know the work before you ever call.

 The Trust Audit: Evaluating Your Business